 -

-- “pediatric dentist Tallahassee“
+“Pediatric dentist Tallahassee”

-Competitor Analysis
+Competitor “Content Gap” Analysis

 Use SEO tools to analyze your local competitors.
-Identify “content gaps”—keywords they are ranking for that you are not.
+Identify content gaps—keywords they are ranking for that you are not.
 If a competitor has a dedicated page for “Telehealth Services” and you don’t, you are ceding that traffic to them.

 In medical SEO, content isn’t just “King”—it’s a matter of safety.

-The YMYL Distinction
+The YMYL Standard

-Google classifies medical websites as YMYL (Your Money or Your Life).
-Because inaccurate medical information can physically harm a user, Google holds these sites to a significantly higher standard of quality than a hobbyist blog or entertainment site.
-Accuracy is non-negotiable.
+Because inaccurate medical information can physically harm a user, Google holds these sites to a significantly higher standard of quality than a hobbyist blog.

 Demonstrating E-E-A-T